Samizo-AITL/zenn-articles/articles/en/01_semiconductor/08-03_bsim4_compact_model_basics.md

 ---
+layout: default
+title: zenn-articles
+---

-title: "[Semiconductor] 03.
-What Is BSIM4? — A Compact Model That Translates Physics into Circuits"
+#【Semiconductor】 🧩 08-03.
+What Is BSIM4? — A Compact Model That Translates Physics into Circuits
-emoji: "🧩"
-type: "tech"
 topics: ["Semiconductor", "BSIM4", "MOSFET", "Compact Model", "SPICE"]
-published: true

 ---

 ## 🧭 Introduction — What Comes After TCAD